 - The UK and Ireland’s leaders in ICLs and Multifocal IOLs.

-- We are the only clinic in the UK to have the revolutionary Alcon Refractive Suite, the most advanced non-laser theatre in the country.
+- We are the only clinic in the UK to have the revolutionary Alcon Refractive Suite, one of the most advanced non-laser theatre in the country.

 - We have the only transparent laser theatre in Europe, allowing our patients’ families and friends to watch treatment.